Annotare submission guidelines for sequencing-based spatial transcriptomics

 Data Processing

-In the normalization / data transformation protocol, please specify the version of the downstream analysis software.
+In the normalization/data transformation protocol, specify the version of downstream analysis software.

 File Requirements